Mortgage Rate Delta Impact Calculator

 When to run this

-Fix expiring in 3-6 months — time to shop around.
-Rate cycle changes — the central bank or Fed moves rates.
-Considering overpayments — see if new rate makes prepayment more attractive.
-Early repayment decisions — see whether paying off reduces stress vs keeping cash liquid.
+Fix expiring in 3-6 months — comparing deals as the term ends.
+Rate cycle changes — the central bank moves rates.
+Considering overpayments — see if a new rate makes prepayment more attractive.
+Early repayment decisions — comparing the cost of paying off against keeping cash liquid.

 A worked example